root-project/root/tree/ntuple/v7/doc/specifications.md

 _Size_: The size in bytes of the frame and the payload

-_T(ype)_: Can be either 0 for a **record frame** or 1 for a **collection frame**.
+_T(ype)_: Can be either 0 for a **record frame** or 1 for a **list frame**.
-The type can be interpreted as the sign bit of the size, i.e. negative sizes indicate collection frames.
+The type can be interpreted as the sign bit of the size, i.e. negative sizes indicate list frames.

-_Reserved, Number of items_: Only used for collection frames to indicate the length of the list in the frame payload.
+_Reserved, Number of items_: Only used for list frames to indicate the length of the list in the frame payload.
 The reseved bits might be used in a future format versions.

 File format readers should use the size provided in the frame to seek to the data that follows a frame